 The magnetic field is produced by a stirrer that may be rotary, driving the fluid in rotation around the casting axis.
 It may also be linear and move the fluid along the wall.

-EMS is frequently used in metallurgy and more particularly in continuous casting for the multiple advantages it offers in terms of quality of the final part.
+EMS is frequently used in continuous casting for the multiple advantages it offers in terms of quality of the final part.
 Among other things, it serves to:

 Why simulate electromagnetic stirring?